-Students who are concurrently enrolled in FHU and Nashville State Community College or Columbia State Community College will be encouraged to complete their associate degree.
+Students who are concurrently enrolled in FHU and Nashville State Community College will be encouraged to complete their associate degree.
 Reverse transfer allows students to transfer coursework from FHU back to NSCC to meet requirements for completing their associate degree.
 To participate in reverse transfer, students must have completed a total of fifteen (15) earned credit hours toward an associate degree at NSCC.
 Additionally, students may need to complete any required exit exams at NSCC in order to receive their degree.